WingNut Films

-WingNut Films Productions Ltd is a New Zealand production company based in Wellington, with other offices in Hollywood, United States, London, United Kingdom, and Melbourne, Australia; notably for producing and collaborating predominantly with filmmaker Peter Jackson, especially on The Lord of the Rings.
+WingNut Films Productions Ltd is a New Zealand production company based in Wellington, with other offices in Hollywood, United States, London, United Kingdom, and Melbourne, Australia; it is notable for producing and collaborating predominantly with filmmaker Peter Jackson, especially on The Lord of the Rings.
 WingNut Films also has produced at Pinewood Studios in England.
 Its U.S. subsidiary is WingNut Films, Inc.

 History

 WingNut Films has been involved in nearly all of Peter Jackson's work.
 The company is known for being involved in Jackson's The Lord of the Rings film series, based on the classic fantasy novel of the same name by English author J. R. R. Tolkien.
 The third film in the series received eleven Academy Awards, including Best Picture and Best Director.
 The company also became involved in The Hobbit after director Guillermo del Toro left the project.